 Automation Pods (teams of 3 automation engineers) work with SAs and BAs to understand the process & bot design and develop bots as per the requirements.
 Deliverables that are created as part of the bot development are:

 Below are some of the coding best practices for development of bots:

 Business Analysts (BAs) co-ordinate with Process SMEs to conduct UAT sessions of the bots.
 The process involves running the bot as a demo to the SMEs for them to visually see the bot in action and then review the results of the bot execution in form of processed transactions and process logs generated as part of the execution.

 Below are some of the best practices for UAT:

 Bot deployment is one of the topics that is often ignored till the last minute and should be considered early in the process to avoid implementation delays and improve reliability of bots as they move to production.
 It is important make sure that bots follow well defined bot promotion process as they move from Dev to UAT and to Production environments.
 We work with our clients to finalize the bot deployment process in early stages of project.
-Below is an example of bot promotion process that we follow as the bots get ready for production.

 Before we move the bots into production, the following points need to be taken into account:

 As part of the production cut over, the following points need to be taken care of: